ogiogiovictor/React-Todo-List/README.md

 # React Todo List

-In this project, we are going to be designing a todo list where you can add todo, mark as complete or remove todo
+In this project, we are going to be designing a todo list where you can add todo, mark as complete or remove todo.
+The project is built with React Component as well and function and class component.

 ## Built With